aye-thuzar/CS634Project/docs.md

 ********************

- 'What is the Overall material and finish quality?', 'What is the Quality of the basement finished area?', 'Where are the physical locations within Ames city limits?', 'Where is the location of the Garage?',
+ 'What is the Overall material and finish quality?'

+ 'What is the Quality of the basement finished area?'

+ 'Where are the physical locations within Ames city limits?'

+ 'Where is the location of the Garage?'

- 'What is the condition of the sale?',
+ 'What is the condition of the sale?'

  'Does the house have walkout or garden-level basement walls?'

 ********************